kelg12/RU-Course-Sniper/README.md

 - Polls the 'openSections.json' API at a configurable interval
 - Checks if specified course section is open or closed
-- Sends a SMS notification when a section opens
+- Sends a push notification when a section opens
 - Designed to be lightweight and respectful of API usage

 ---